-Most bladder cancers are of a type called transitional cell because they affect the same kinds of cells (transitional cells) that are usually the cancerous cells responsible for cancers of the renal pelvis and ureters Renal Pelvis and Ureter Cancer Cancer can occur in the cells lining the central collecting area of the kidney (the renal pelvis—usually a type called urothelial carcinoma of the renal pelvis) and in the slender tubes that... read more .
+Most bladder cancers arise from the cells that form the innermost layer of the bladder.
+These cells, called transitional cells or urothelial cells, allow the bladder to stretch when it is full and shrink when it is emptied.
+Transitional cells are also the type of cells responsible for most cancers of the renal pelvis and ureters Renal Pelvis and Ureter Cancers Cancer can occur in the cells lining the central collecting area of the kidney (the renal pelvis—usually the cancer is a type called urothelial carcinoma of the renal pelvis) and in the slender... read more .

 Bladder cancer most often causes blood in the urine.